DCU Home | Our Courses | Loop | Registry | Library | Search DCU

 TypeDescription% of totalAssessment Date

-Report(s)A companion written report will follow the interactive oral, and will address issues of criminal responsibility from a number of perspectives, including: The adolescent Brain and Criminal Responsibility The Neurodiverse Brain and the Criminal Justice System Sleep Disturbance, Mental Health, Addiction and the Criminal Justice System Additionally, the student will consider case outcomes from the evidence produced, including expert and witness testimony.
+Report(s)A companion written report will follow the interactive oral, and will address issues of criminal responsibility from a number of perspectives, including but not limited to: The adolescent Brain and Criminal Responsibility The Neurodiverse Brain and the Criminal Justice System Sleep Disturbance, Mental Health, Addiction and the Criminal Justice System Additionally, the student will consider case outcomes from the evidence produced, including expert and witness testimony.
 Pre-trial interviewing of the suspect and trial impacts will also be considered.40%n/a

 Reassessment Requirement Type